lvxingzhe/dot-vimrc/README.md

 5. install Ag for Ack plugin

+   if you system have “ack” command，ignore this step.

    if your system have no Ag command,to install it.

          # OSX
          brew install the_silver_searcher